-[This article was written in the earliest days of my social credit research, and while my understanding of social credit has become more nuanced as the system has developed, it remains a useful insight]
+[This article was written in the earliest days of my social credit research, and while my understanding of social credit has become more nuanced as the system has developed, it remains a useful insight.
+It has since become clear, that the ‘rankings’ assigned in social credit are better understood as records of violations of laws and legal obligations, rather than any sort of meta-analysis]

 China’s evolving ‘social credit’ system captures people’s imaginations.
 The idea of a monolithic data platform being used to judge us all resonates beautifully with rising anxieties about government collection of metadata, increasingly spot-on targeted advertising, and other horrors lurking in the enormous sea of data we store online.
 So, when China – justifiably associated with political, media, and social controls – reveals that it is aggregating information on ‘creditworthiness’ that will be used to assign rankings to all businesses, individuals, and other entities— it’s hard to blame folks for getting a little ahead of themselves.